 Swiss roads are generally good, although mountain routes can be narrow and winding.
-Chains and/or snow tyres may be required in winter, and after heavy snowfall some routes may be closed altogether.
+Chains and/or snow tyres may be required in winter, and some routes may be closed altogether after heavy snowfall.
 There is a telephone number for information on national road conditions (tel: 163).

-There are two motoring associations in Switzerland: Touring Club Suisse (TCS) (tel: 0844 888 111; www.tcs.ch) and Automobil Club der Schweiz (ACS) (tel: (031) 328 3111; www.acs.ch).
+There are two motoring associations in Switzerland: Touring Club Suisse (TCS) (tel: +41 844 888 111; www.tcs.ch) and Automobil Club der Schweiz (ACS) (tel: +41 31 328 3111; www.acs.ch).